valanm22/documentation/learn/getting_started/quick_start.md

 # Quick start

-The purpose of this quick start is to give you a short introduction to the basics of MeiliSearch.
-We will walk you through setting up MeiliSearch, adding documents, performing your first search, and introduce you to the search preview.
+In this quick start we will walk you through setting up MeiliSearch, adding documents, performing your first search, and introduce you to the search preview.

 All that is required is a [command line](https://www.learnenough.com/command-line-tutorial#sec-running_a_terminal) for installation, and some way to interact with MeiliSearch afterwards (e.g. [cURL](https://curl.se) or one of our [SDKs](/learn/what_is_meilisearch/sdks.md)).